iAhmadGad/java-json-lib/README.md

 ```
 obj.put("THINGS I LOVE", arr);
 ```
-And last but Not least write this JSONObject in some JSON file with JSONStringBuilder:
+And last but Not least write this JSONObject in a JSON file:
 ```
-JSONStringBuilder builder = new JSONStringBuilder(obj);
-builder.write(new File("User-info.json"));
+obj.write(new File("User-info.json"));
 ```
 And here is your JSON file:
 ```